LIAvignon/BA-LR/README.md

 ### Improvement over Step1: Binary auto-encoder model
 The proposed model is trained using the script Step1/Binary_AE/bae.py, where you could find the model and the dataloader strategy as well as the training.
+This model is published in Interspeech 2024.
+For more details please refer to the paper.
 ## References
 The ResNet extractor is inspired from this LIA extractor: https://github.com/Chaanks/stklia